jchristey/DH110-22f/InterfaceDesignSystem/README.md

 #### Typography
 ![typographic variation](font.png)

-The following samples have the use the fonts:
+The following samples use the fonts (from left to right):

 #1: Inter: which is good for online readibility as it was designed specifically for computer screens.